GilsonLabUCSD/APR/APR_User_Manual.md

 The angle and torsion restraints are currently not available for the conformational restraints (see the jacks_force option).

 ### solvent_model \<string> ###
-APR currently supports TIP3P, TIP4P-EW, OPC, SPC/E, CHCl3, MeOH and NMA solvent models.
+APR currently supports TIP3P, TIP4P-Ew, OPC, SPC/E, CHCl3, MeOH and NMA solvent models.
+The names of the solvent models are not case sensitive.
+In addition, "TIP4P-Ew" and "TIP4PEW" are both acceptable, same for "SPC/E" and "SPCE".

 ### number_solvents \<int> ###
-The target value of water molecules to be added to the simulation box in each window.
-The tleap program in Amber does not provide the feature of solvating a system with a fixed number of water molecules.
-To add the same number of water molecules to the simulation box in each window, the APR solvation module adopts an iterative approach which will gradually reduce the difference between the amount of added water and the target value.
+The target value of solvent molecules to be added to the simulation box in each window.
+The tleap program in Amber does not provide the feature of solvating a system with a fixed number of solvent molecules.
+To add the same number of solvent molecules to the simulation box in each window, the APR solvation module adopts an iterative approach which will gradually reduce the difference between the amount of added solvents and the target value.

 ### warning <yes/no> ###
-Estimations can be made in each umbrella sampling window based on the size of the system about how many water molecules are needed to solvate the system.
-A warning message can be printed out if the difference between the estimated number and target value (via the option waters) is larger than 500.
+Estimations can be made in each umbrella sampling window based on the size of the system about how many solvent molecules are needed to solvate the system.
+A warning message can be printed out if the difference between the estimated number and target value (via the option number_solvents) is larger than 500.
 Put yes to turn this warning on, and no to turn it off if the users are certain about their choices.

 ### neutralizing_cation \<string> ###